H4HWV2011/msjarvis-public-docs/thesis/31-mountainshares-and-infrastructure.md

 5. **Time/state framing.**
    Hilbert state and time help keep track of when and how these corpora are updated, pruned, and queried.

+6. **Civic energy (future).**
+   Later chapters and deployments may describe how governed civic‑energy ledgers and stake accounting sit on top of this infrastructure.
+In this chapter, those ledgers are acknowledged only as design intent, not as live financial systems.

 For now, MountainShares is a **knowledge and commons layer** with working infrastructure, not a full financial or governance deployment.

 ---